Nuclei-Software/nuclei-dlink/README.md

 - GD32VF103 series.

 ## Using RV-Link

+### Using with Nuclei SDK

+1. Clone Nuclei SDK source code
+2. `export NUCLEI_SDK_ROOT=/path/to/nuclei-sdk`
+3. Build just like a nuclei sdk application

+This application can run on rv-star, but not functional, please check!!!

+### Other notes

 The RV-Link firmware provides the following features when connected to a RISC-V target:
 - **a JTAG interface with gbd-server as USB device** e.g. on a Linux host connect to a target board with the following commands: